 And even if you are in an ecosystem that does provide some leads, if that referral source were to ever go away, you would be in a difficult spot if you haven't figured out how to generate ERP software leads on your own.

-Additionally, many ERP software vendors such as NetSuite, already have a large direct sales team.
-It's practically impossible for ERP vendors to feed both their direct sales reps and their partners leads, therefore the only solution is to become self sufficient.
+Additionally, many ERP software vendors such as Oracle-NetSuite, already have a large direct sales team.
+It's practically impossible for ERP vendors to feed both their direct sales reps and their partners leads, therefore your only solution is to become fully self sufficient at generating leads for your business.

 The vast majority of ERP sales cycles being with online research.
 There's Bing, Yahoo and Google, with Google being the dominate search engine.

-And if you are ranking well, how do you convert those clicks into sales ready leads?
+And if you are ranking well, how do you convert those sessions and clicks into sales ready leads?

 Inconsistent Content Creation